RobSiano/AzConvertV1toV2Disks/README.md

 7. Review Script Execution in terminal or log file.

-Considerations:
+**Important Considerations:**
 For a more targeted approach, please consider using the CSV import Option 2 instead.
 Also consider re-enabling double encryption if required via code.
-Please read the disclaimer at the top of the AzConvertV1toV2Disks.ps1 before executing the code.
+If Azure Backup is enabled with an older policy then you will need to manually migrate to Enhanced policy or it will skip it.
+Please read the disclaimer at the top of the AzConvertV1toV2Disks.ps1 before executing the code and validate by testing in non-production environment.

+---
+    DISCLAIMER
+    This script is provided as a personal/community tool to assist with the conversion of Azure Premium SSD V1 disks to Premium SSD V2 disks.
+It is not an official Microsoft product or service.
+    Use of this script is at your own risk, and it is recommended to test in a non-production environment before using it in production.
+    Please note that while being developed by a Microsoft employee, AzConvertV1toV2Disks.ps1 is not supported by Microsoft.
+    There are none implicit or explicit obligations related to this project, it is provided 'as is' with no warranties and confer no rights.
+    The author is not responsible for any issues that may arise from the use of this code.